jeanbaptistemora/fluidattacks-universe2/doc/index.rst

 2. Update-lines
 +++++++++++++++

-As source code git respositories from all subscriptions are being constantly updated, the ``lines.csv`` must be kept updated with such changes.
+As source code from all subscriptions gets updated by the customer, the ``lines.csv`` must be kept updated with such changes.

-By using ``update-lines.py``,
-analysts can syncronize their local ``lines.csv`` with the latest changes made in subscription's repositories.
-In order to update your ``lines.csv``, you have to:
+You can do this automatically:

-- Clone or update the subscription's source code with ``repo-cloning``.
+- Clone or update the subscription source code.

 - Run:

   .. code:: bash

-    continuous/subscriptions/subscription$ ../../tools3/update_lines.py
+    continuous$ fluid drills --update-lines <subscription>

 +++++++++++++++++++
 3. Evaluated-so far